NickLowery/StoryCircles/README.md

     stored as JSON), min, max, and current user counts, and proposals to end the story or add a paragraph break.

+- circle/rules.py
+    Contains two methods for validating words in the game and story titles.

 - circle/consumers.py
-    This is where the bulk of my Python code is as it controls all the real-time interaction using Channels.
+    This is where the bulk of my Python code is as it controls all the real-time websocket interaction using Channels.
 There are two classes here, *WriteIndexConsumer* and *CircleConsumer*.

     *WriteIndexConsumer*, for the "Write" page lets a user submit a new story title and checks to see if it's valid before starting a new Circle for them.